"This DIY master closet system is what dreams are made of."

 But before I started painting, I had to prep everything.
-I went through and filled all of the nail holes and pocket holes with wood filler and caulked all of the corners and crevices for a clean look.
+I went through and filled all of the nail holes and pocket holes with wood filler and caulked all of the corners and crevices for a clean look, drawers included.
 Once that was all dry I went back and sanded everything down, first with 80-grit sandpaper and then again with 120 and 220 grit.
 Sanding is tedious and it sucks but the better you prep, the better your finish will be in the end.

 Once everything was sanded down, I used my Graco X7 to spray paint the built ins.Theres no way I wouldn't use a pint sprayer on a project like this.
 Even though the prep takes a while, the clean finish is so worth it.